UPPMAX/UPPMAX-documentation/docs/getting_started/login_bianca_remote_desktop_website_no_sunet.md

 ### 2. [Log in to the Bianca remote desktop environment website](login_bianca_remote_desktop_website.md)

-In the web browser of the Rackham remote desktop environment (which is inside the univesity networks), follow the steps at [how to log in to the Bianca remote desktop environment website](login_bianca_remote_desktop_website.md).
+In the web browser of the Rackham remote desktop environment (which is inside the university networks), follow the steps at [how to log in to the Bianca remote desktop environment website](login_bianca_remote_desktop_website.md).